gravitational/teleport/rfd/0057-automatic-user-provisioning.md

 have 3 possible settings:
 - `off`: disables host user creation
 - `drop`: deletes users after the session ends (current behaviour)
-- `remain`: leaves host users after the session ends.
+- `keep`: leaves host users after the session ends.

 If the deprecated `create_host_user` option is specified and `create_host_user_mode` is not, it will default to using `drop` when